Breach of duty in medical negligence exists when a medical practitioner fails to meet the standards required of them.

 - Compensation for all financial expenses incurred

 If you are looking forward to making a medical negligence compensation claim for injury and sufferings, don’t delay to contact us.
-Our solicitors are experts in handling breach of duty of care cases and will help provide you with the guidance and legal support you need to bring forward your claim.
+Our solicitors are experts in handling breach of duty of care cases.
+They will also help provide you with the guidance and legal support you need to bring forward your claim.

 Additionally, if you’d like to ascertain your claim’s worth, so that you can decide whether or not it is worth pursuing; our medical negligence solicitors can provide a rough estimate of the value of your claim using our medical negligence claim calculator.